-The issues addressed next include the exact implementation of a single iteration (i.e., approximating real-value computations), which leads to an efficient derandomization, and providing an analysis of a single iteration (thus proving that $O(\epsilon^{-2})$ iterations suffice).
+The issues addressed next include the exact implementation of a single iteration (i.e., approximating real-value computations), and providing an analysis of a single iteration (thus proving that $O(\epsilon^{-2})$ iterations suffice).
 Let us start with the latter.